5803emma/milestone2-simongame/README.md

  - HTML and CSS code were checked on the [W3C Markup](https://validator.w3.org/) and [CSS Jigsaw](https://jigsaw.w3.org/css-validator/) validators.
 - Friends and family members played the game, opening it on different devices and browsers
 - Jasmine testing was not implemented during this project due to time constraints but I intend to learn more about it in order to use in on future projects.

+#### Addressing Testing from User Stories

+*I played the actual Simon game and would like to try it out online.*

+The site is intended to resemble the physical Simon game.
+The board is styled to be reminiscent of the hand held device.

+*The site should be simple and familiar.*

+The primary colours used are stark against the dark background making it clear to the user where the main area of interactivity lies on the site.

+*There should be no intrusive sounds playing when I visit the site initially.
+The game tones should not be jarring or overly distracting.*

+No sounds play upon visiting the website.
+The game tones are in keeping with the original game sounds.
+The win game and lose game sounds are inspired by older video games for a nostalgic feel.

+*I'd like to see clear and recognisable ways to interact with the site.*

+Upon visiting the site, the user has an option to interact with the play button, the strict mode toggle slider and the "How to Play" modal button.
+There is ease of interactivity to minimise confusion.
+Users can see their scores on the display and also receive messages when they win and lose in strict mode, or when they lose in practice mode.

+*I'd like clear instructions on how to play.*

+There is a button below the game board with an info Font Awesome icon and the text "How to Play".
+Upon clicking this button, a scrollable information modal appears for the player with clear instructions on how to play the game.

+*I'd like an option to practice patterns outside of strict mode.*

+By turning the strict slider off, the user can keep playing, without ever losing the game.
+If they get a pattern wrong when strict mode is not active, the pattern is simply repeated for them to try again.

 ## Media